ibuildthecloud/docker-networking-notes/README.md

 ##### Naming

-Containers are accessible through DNS using the following format `${ENDPOINT_NAME}.${NETWORK_NAME}.internal`.
+Containers are accessible through DNS using the following format `${ENDPOINT_NAME}.${NETWORK_NAME}.${GLOBAL_DOMAIN}`.
-If container A was called `sad_einstein` in the network called `relativity` then container A would be addressable by the DNS name `sad_einstein` or the full qualified domain name (FQDN) `sad_einstein.relativity.internal`.
+If container A was called `sad_einstein` in the network called `relativity` then container A would be addressable by the DNS name `sad_einstein` or the full qualified domain name (FQDN) `sad_einstein.relativity.${GLOBAL_DOMAIN}`.
 Because a container can join more than one network it is possible there could be a naming conflict and as such using the FQDN may be needed.
+The global domain name should be configurable and will default to `.internal`.

 ##### DNS vs /etc/hosts